 Gradate Diploma Level

 Prospective BLC international students are required to demonstrate their capacity to complete the course successfully.

-International students applying for this course either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Diploma qualification or higher in relevant field.
+International students applying for this course either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Diploma qualification.